 Anna Lewis is a publishing entrepreneur and consultant with over 10 years of experience, connecting authors, publishers and readers through technology.
 She is the co-founder of CompletelyNovel.com, a publishing platform which enables writers to publish their work online and in paperback, and link into a community of readers.

 Nick Coveney, is Publisher Relations and Content Lead at Rakuten Kobo, one of the world’s fastest-growing eReading services, with more than 5m ebooks and magazines, award-winning e-readers and top-ranking apps.

 He was previously digitalinnovation director at HarperCollins, and head of digital and social media at Bonnier Publishing.
 Follow him on Twitter at @nmjcoveney.

 Clare Christian launched RedDoor Publishing in 2014, as a ‘hybrid’ publisher, combining elements of traditional and self-publishing.
 She previously worked as a publishing consultant and, before that, for a number of large publishers including Hodder, Orion, John Wiley and Pearson before co-founding The Friday Project in 2005, which was sold to HarperCollins in 2008.
 Follow her on Twitter at @RedDoorBooks.

-Liz Fenwick is the award-winning author of six novels set in Cornwall – the most recent of which is One Cornish Summer – plus a novella, A Cornish Christmas Carol.
+Liz Fenwick is the award-winning author of six novels set in Cornwall and published by Orion – the most recent of which is One Cornish Summer – plus a novella, A Cornish Christmas Carol.
 She is currently writing her next book, A Path To The Sea, due out in 2019.